zsaaupo/NihongoVocabularyV2/README.md

 It is a Japanese Language Vocabulary and Kanji self-practice web app that is made based on only my own requirements. there are a lot of things that can be added.
 ## Features

-- I can add Vocabulary and Kanji based on my study
+- I can add vocabulary and kanji based on my study.
-- Quiz (User can see only Japanese and the meaning is hidden.
-After guessing the meaning user can unhide and check the meaning)
+- There is a quiz feature where the user can see only Japanese, and the meaning is hidden.
+After guessing the meaning, the user can unhide and check the correct answer.
--  **after reloading or goto a new list the serial of Vocabularies or Kanjis are not the same always. it changes every time**
+-  **The serial of vocabularies or kanjis changes every time the page is reloaded or a new list is accessed.**
--  Separate section for N5 and N4
+-  There are separate sections for N5 and N4 levels.
 ## Live

 http://nihongovocabulary.pythonanywhere.com